 Part II charts an immigrant son’s return home.
-He is astonished by how much his perspective has changed and also at the fact that his parents’ hasn’t changed at all.
-He tries his best to empathise with Renu and Milly, the domestic helps, while skirting the hostility his mother presents at this idea.
+He is astonished by how much his perspective has changed and also by the fact that his parents haven’t changed at all.
+He tries his best to empathise with Renu and Milly, the domestic helper while skirting the hostility his mother presents at this idea.
 Many an emotion is communicated through food — the love the mother has for him reflects in the abundance of food that is made.
 This abundance time and again leads to spoilage.
-Renu and Milly express their displeasure for their employers and possibly each other by mugging up the recipes they have been practicing since years.
+Renu and Milly express their displeasure for their employers and possibly each other by mugging up the recipes they have been practising for years.
 And so on.
 It’s not clear where any of this seems to be going but I stick with the book.

 Part III was where I truly felt like giving up.
 The cruelty that unfolds on each page seems like a release — of what, I can’t quite tell.
 A family in the village chance upon a bear cub, torture it to tame it, and use it to make money — this is the gist of it.

 Its owner Lakshman is both unloved and incapable of loving; a victim of his surroundings and in turn, victimising both his family and his precious find.